 This give and take in balancing or aligning the three buckets helps make your home search more methodical and organized.
 Most buyers have to make these adjustments while house hunting so don’t be disappointed if you do too.

 Do You Need to Adjust Type of Home?

 As you make adjustments to your buckets, you may have to change the type of home you initially thought you would buy.
-This is your criteria bucket and type of home is big one for it!
+This is your criteria bucket and type of home – single detached home, townhome, condo — is a big one for it!